 With either steering wheel, plug in all corresponding plugs.
-The gear shifter, pedals,
+The gear shifter, pedals, power source, and USB to the computer.
+Go to the section for the steering wheel you decide to use.

 Note: The connection between the Logitech G920 and the integrated gear shifter is not compatible so a new steering wheel may be needed.
 The gear shifter works with the old Logitech G27 wheel but the wheel has issues with clicking random buttons at random intervals.
 We recommend using the Logitech G920 as it still has all functionality, but it loses some of the immersiveness.